rjwalls/CS4401-notes/2099-01-02-basics_bufferoverflows.md

 of `buffer`, e.g., a string of 100 `a` characters?
 The answer is that `gets()` will copy this entire string into memory (plus the null terminator).
 In other words, `gets()` will continue copying bytes even after it has blown past the end of `buffer`.
-Further, `stack0` does not include any code to check that supplied input's length is less than the size of `buffer`.

 This type of bug is called a **buffer overflow**.
-Given that modern machines have a lot of memory, what does it matter if a few bytes get overwritten?
+Given that modern machines have a lot of memory, you might be wondering "what does it matter if a few bytes get overwritten?"
+Sometimes, it doesn't matter!
+Even when it does matter, the symptoms may take a bit of time to manifest.
+For example, `stack0` will continue executing, at least for a little while, without any apparent issue.
-Sometimes, it doesn't (seem to) matter! `stack0` will continue executing, at least for a little while, without any apparent issue.
-To understand the actual problem with buffer overflows we have to consider what is *next to* `buffer` in memory.
+To understand the true danger of buffer overflows we have to consider what is *next to* `buffer` in memory.
+But first we need to review the concept of a virtual address space.

-### Introduction to Memory Layout
+#### Review: Virtual Address Space

-Let's take a step back to fill in some details of how processes use memory.
-Many of these details will likely be familiar to you from other classes.
+Let's take a step back to review how processes use memory.
+These details should be familiar to you from other classes, e.g., memory is a major topic of
+CS3013: Operating Systems.

-The operating system provides many wonderful abstractions to processes executing on the machine.
-One of the most important is related to memory.
-In particular, every **process** running on a machine (i.e., an executing program) has its own **virtual address space**.
-From the perspective of the process, memory appears to be a contiguous array of bytes that the process can use however it wants.
+The operating system provides many wonderful abstractions to processes.
+One of the most important abstractions is the **virtual address space.** In particular, every **process** running on a machine (i.e., an executing program) has its own virtual address space.
+Due to this abstraction, from the perspective of the process, memory appears to be a contiguous array of bytes that the process can use however it wants.
 Each of those memory locations can store a byte and is associated with an address.

 This memory abstraction is excellent for the program because everything is simple.
 For example, the process does not need to know the actual physical address of its memory.
-Further, virtual memory provides **process isolation**, i.e., each process is isolated from all other processes on the system.
-When someone says "memory" in the context of an executing process, they are typically referring to the abstracted version of memory provided by the OS.
+Further, virtual memory is the foundation of **process isolation**, i.e., each process is isolated from all other processes on the system.
+When someone says "memory" in the context of an executing process, they are typically referring to the abstracted illusion of memory provided by the OS.

 By convention, the virtual address space is logically divided into different sections for different purposes.
 The layout usually includes regions for the stack, the heap, libraries, and program code.
-The stack is a per-thread data structure that keeps track of the thread's execution state.
+The **stack** is a per-thread data structure that keeps track of the thread's execution state.
 It includes local variables, information about which functions have been called, etc. The stack for the main thread even includes the command line arguments to the program and environment variables.
-The heap is used for dynamically allocated memory.
+The **heap** is used for dynamically allocated memory.
 For example, calls to `malloc()` allocate space on the heap.
-The compiled program code is also stored memory; this area is often called the `text` section.
-The code for libraries is also included in memory, but that code is stored in a different location than the `text` section.
+The compiled program code is also stored memory; this area is often called the **text** section.
+The code for libraries is also included in memory, but that code is stored in a different location than the text section.

-If we visualize this layout, we might see:
+If we visualize this layout in a 32-bit virtual address space, we might see:

 ```
 0xff ff ff ff
-cmd env (set at process start)
+cmd env (set at process start, lives on main thread's stack)
-stack (grows down, bottom is fixed)
+stack (grows toward lower adddresses, bottom is fixed)
-heap (grows up)
+heap (managed by malloc)
 libraries (code, dynamically linked)
 text (code, read only)
 0x00 00 00 00